israel-1947/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-more assignments on pointers arrays strings
+more assignments pointers arrays strings